 What Duramax has the most power?

 The Duramax diesel engine that has the most power is the 6.6-liter turbocharged diesel V8 found in the Chevy Silverado 3500 HD Dually.
 This is the setup needed to tow up to 36,000 pounds.
 Unlike Ford, GM offers a Duramax engine across all models of the Chevy and GMC pickup trucks.
-According to Kelley Blue Book, those engines are:
+Those engines are:

 Chevy Colorado/GMC Canyon